Mohammed VI Football Academy

-The purpose of the academy is to help evolve football in Morocco and help football players toward reaching their goal, playing in a professional league.
+The academy focuses on identifying and training young Moroccan players, providing both athletic and academic education.
+Its objective is to support the development of professional footballers and contribute to the overall improvement of Moroccan football.

 Foundation and development

 Background

-The project follows a series of programmes established by Mohammed VI and his advisors to ensure the development of Morocco.
+The project followed a series of programmes established by Mohammed VI and his advisors to ensure the development of Morocco.
 This project was inspired by the lack of sports facilities and shortage of talented footballers in the country.
 In this case, the construction of a football academy was planned to promote sports in Morocco and produce the next generation of footballers.

 Objectives

 This project was conceived to attain certain objectives including: